hoesler/dbj/Readme.md

 ## Installation
 dbj can be installed most easily using the [devtools](https://github.com/hadley/devtools) package.
 After you have installed devtools, just run `devtools::install_github("hoesler/dbj")`.

-The source compilation requires that you haven [maven](https://maven.apache.org/) installed.
+The source compilation requires that you have [maven](https://maven.apache.org/) installed.

 ## Usage
 ```R